 We've also had a series of guest lectures by experts in the field with an aim to introduce students to the field of Cognitive Neurology and Behavior Architecture.

 The following is a non-exhaustive list of the research projects that we can take up.
 In case you wish for us to take up any other research project please contact us.

 The Lab in future plans to acquire few more equipment and software.
 Also plans to provide collaborative services for carrying out neurological research by tying up with local and national level neuro research centres and leading hospital chain in India.
 Some tie ups and contracts are already in process and will soon be communicated.

-Lab manager: To assist faculties and researchers in designing and executing your experiments.
-He will be able to assist you with profiling of respondents, execution and analysis as well.
+Lab manager: To assist users in designing and executing the experiments.
+The Lab Manager will also assist you with profiling of respondents, execution and analysis as well.
 Dr. Tapas Ranjan Moharana is the present Lab Manager.
 You may contact him at